 - Beans, nuts, legumes

 - Green veggies

 Did you know that many of the unrefined

 - Raspberry seed oil - This is the most popular of oils to use for sun protection!
 Jam packed with a huge amount of antioxidants, raspberry seed oil has an estimated SPF of 28-50.

-- Coconut oil – Coconut oil is a prized oil in skin care and hair care.
-It is used in everything from oil pulling to body butters.
+- Unrefined coconut oil - Coconut oil is a prized oil in skin care and hair care.
+It is used in everything from oil pulling to body butter.
 Coconut oil not only has antibacterial, anti-fungal, and anti-aging properties, but it also contains an SPF of roughly 5-10.

 - Shea butter, Cocoa butter, Mango butter - All of these butters are great for your skin and help aid in repair and rejuvenation, but they also contain an SPF of 6-15

-- Hemp seed oil, Avocado seed oil, Sunflower oil, Almond Oil – All great oils to deeply moisturize the skin as well as heal scars and lessen wrinkles, these oils also have spf’s that range from 5-15.
+- Hemp seed oil, Avocado oil, Sunflower oil, Almond Oil - All great oils to deeply moisturize the skin as well as heal scars and lessen wrinkles, these oils also have SPF's that range from 5-15.

 - Zinc oxide (non-nanoparticle) - a mineral that is created by oxidizing zinc.
 Zinc oxide provides full spectrum coverage from UVA and UVB long and short waves.
 Zinc oxide also has natural anti-inflammatory properties, making it a great addition to all sorts of healing creams on the market.
 Depending on the percentage you use of Zinc oxide, you can increase the amount of sun protection in your recipe.

-- 1 Tbsp. liquid oil (I use 1 tsp. raspberry seed oil, 1 tsp. hemp seed oil, and 1 tsp. avocado oil)
+- 1 Tbsp. carrier oil (I use 1 tsp. raspberry seed oil, 1 tsp. hemp seed oil, and 1 tsp. avocado oil)

 - 1 tsp. vitamin e